 In a visionary new venture of literary collaboration, two writers, one a professor from the University of Delhi and one, an academic from the University of Technology Sydney, collaborated as editors in an anthology opening communication, creative and intellectual dialogue between India and Australia.
 Since then it has become a bi-annual anthology exciting reviews, discussions, academic and social debate on the issues of our time – terrorism, refugees, technology.

 Meenakshi Bharat, University of Delhi, is a writer, translator, reviewer and critic.
 Some of her published books are: The Ultimate Colony: The Child in Postcolonial Fiction; Rushdie the Novelist; and three volumes of Indo-Australian short fiction entitled Fear Factor: Terror Incognito and Alien Shores: Tales of Refugees and Asylum Seekers;Only Connect.

 Sharon Rundle is Chair of the University of Technology Sydney Writers’ Alumni; has served on the Board of Directors of the NSW Writers’ Centre; and is a founding member of Asia Pacific Writers and Translators.
-She coedited Alien Shores, Fear Factor and Only Connect.
+She coedited Alien Shores, Fear Factor, Only Connect and Glass Walls.

 - 2010 – ‘Fear factor Terror Incognito’

 - 2019 – ‘Glass Walls’